henderiw/techdocs/docs/react/routing.md

 in index.js:
 - import BrowserRouter
-- render the App withing BroweserRouter
+- render the App within BroweserRouter

 ```
 import { BrowserRouter } from 'react-router-dom';